Adobe Photoshop Launched on iPad

 Users of Apple’s tablets can download Adobe Photoshop on their device for free, and the download comes with a 30-day free trial.
-After the free trial period is over, users are required to pay $9.99 per month via in-app purchase if they want to continue using the app.
+After the free trial period is over, users are required to pay $9.99 per month via in-app purchases if they want to continue using the app.
 They also have the option of including the app as part of a full Adobe Creative Cloud subscription.

-What can Photoshop on iPad do?
+What can Photoshop on an iPad do?

-The tablet version of the Adobe’s software works just like the desktop version, and is compatible with any tablet that supports iPad iOS, including iPad Air, iPad Mini, the latest iPad, as well any iPad Pro model.
+The tablet version of the Adobe’s software works just like the desktop version and is compatible with any tablet that supports iPad iOS, including iPad Air, iPad Mini, the latest iPad, as well any iPad Pro model.

 Even though it works the same way, Adobe has announced that the iPad version will not have all the features that the desktop version has.
-However, Photoshop for iPad Pro and the more recent models does support Apple Pencil and also allows users to edit PSD files.
+However, Photoshop for iPad Pro and the more recent models do support Apple Pencil and also allows users to edit PSD files.

-According to Adobe, the iPad version will have a subset of the features found in the main application on desktops on initial release.
+According to Adobe, the iPad version will have a subset of the features found in the main application on desktops on the initial release.
 The plan is to add more features over time.
 There is also a possibility that certain features may never be added on the iPad version of the software since, over the many years of its development, Adobe Photoshop has acquired different techniques to get the same results.